huggingface/blog/megatron-training.md

         --data-path $DATA_PATH \
         $TENSORBOARD_ARGS
 ```
-The training takes almost 12 hours in this setting.
+With this setup the training takes roughly 12 hours.

 ### Converting the model to 🤗 Transformers
 After training we want to use the model in `transformers` e.g. to evaluate it.
 You can convert it to `transformers` following this [tutorial](https://huggingface.co/nvidia/megatron-gpt2-345m).
 For instance, after the training is finished you can copy the weights of the last iteration 150k and convert the `model_optim_rng.pt` file to a `pytorch_model.bin` file that is supported by `transformers`.